Get Earthquakes Fit

 Start being active:

 Children are encouraged to play actively for at least 60 minutes each day.
 The Get Earthquakes Fit program helps students reach this goal by participating in 20 minutes of physical activity during class time.
 Parents are encouraged to continue playing these games at home.
-Some of the schools participating this year include:
+Some of the schools that have participated in the past are:

 - Arbuckle Elementary